1. Revision history

 this isn’t the innermost enclosing statement.

-Specifically, we propose the following syntax:
+Specifically, we propose the following functionality:

-outer : for ( auto x : xs ) { for ( auto y : ys ) { if ( /* ... */ ) { continue outer ; // OK, continue applies to outer for loop break outer ; // OK, break applies to outer for loop } } } switch_label : switch ( /* ... */ ) { default : while ( true) { if ( /* ...*/ ) { break switch_label ; // OK, break applies to switch, not to while loop } } } break outer ; // error: cannot break loop from the outside goto outer ; // OK, used to be OK, and is unaffected by this proposal
+outer : for ( auto x : xs ) { for ( auto y : ys ) { if ( /* ... */ ) { continue outer ; // OK, continue applies to outer for loop break outer ; // OK, break applies to outer for loop } } } switch_label : switch ( /* ... */ ) { default : while ( true) { if ( /* ...*/ ) { break switch_label ; // OK, break applies to switch, not to while loop } } } break outer ; // error: cannot break loop from the outside goto outer ; // OK, used to be OK, and is unaffected by this proposal switch_label :; // OK, labels can be reused goto switch_label ; // error: jump target is ambiguous

 and